 He sure proved that.
 The debt went up 40% in four years, from $19.9 to $27.6 trillion.
-And President Biden, in less than 100 days, has spent $2 trillion and proposes $2 trillion more.
-Lucky the government loves debt, because there sure is plenty of it to love.
+And in two years, President Biden increased it by $3.84 trillion.
+Lucky that the government loves debt, because there sure is plenty of it to love.

 But we’re not here to criticize any President.
 Instead, we merely wonder what do you do when you play with debt?
 If you’re the government, “playing” means spending it.
 Indeed, the wisdom and prescience of the government are so awe-inspiring, we should be giving all of our extra money to our needy Washington, D.C., uncle, to our cousins in the state capital, or even the folks downtown.

 What?
 You question whether the government spends our dollars wisely?
 “Like what thoughtful investments will the government make?
 Well, how about all those spindly trees that cities and towns plant by the hundreds, pathetic things supported by one or more posts and guy wires, standing on tree lawns and in medians with not much more than a pathetic possibility that they might someday be majestic shade trees?
 We bet the Donald could make a great deal on buying some of those (if they’re grown in America, of course).